matecom57/santosg57-articulostesis/docs/source/An_Introduction_HTML_JavaScript/An_Introduction_HTML_JavaScript_C02.rst

 Document Basics

-Chapter 2 describes the characteristics of an HTML document, including some of the basic HTML elements and their attributes.
+Chapter 2 describes the characteristics of an HTML document, including some of the **basic HTML elements** and their **attributes**.
 The list of attributes is not necessarily complete, but rather includes a subset that is used in this book.
-The chapter includes a description of how to set colors in documents and a brief introduction to cascading style sheets.
+The chapter includes a description of how to set colors in documents and a brief introduction to **cascading style sheets**.

 El Capítulo 2 describe las características de un documento HTML, incluidos algunos de los elementos HTML básicos y sus atributos.
 La lista de atributos no es necesariamente completa, sino que incluye un subconjunto que se utiliza en este libro.
 El capítulo incluye una descripción de cómo configurar